 On that day in Villemomble, a Parisian suburb, six cameras captured the events.
-A fresh examination of the evidence, in conjunction with digital modelling, shows how the methods used by the police disregarded the Kebe family’s safety without justification.
-Our story also exposes officers’ lies during the court hearings.
+A fresh examination of the evidence, in conjunction with digital modelling, shows how the methods used by the police disregarded the Kebe family’s safety without justification and reveals officers’ lies during the court hearings.

-- The report received a special mention at the DIG Award 2021 (‘Investigative Medium’ category): “For the technical quality in an investigation on unjustified violence used by the police, convincingly proven by the frame-by-frame video.”
+- The film received a special mention at the DIG Awards 2021 (‘Investigative Medium’ category), “for the technical quality in an investigation on unjustified violence used by the police, convincingly proven by the frame-by-frame video.”